-California produces 2.1 (2.0 - 2.1) Tg a-1.
-We find smaller emissions than the 2.86 ± 0.21 Tg a-1 found by Wecht et al. (2014) in an inversion of observations from the 2010 (May – June) CalNex aircraft campaign, but this could be due to decreased emissions or seasonal differences.
-Our posterior emissions are a 16% increase from GEPA, a 33% increase from the state GHGI, and a 32% increase from the independent estimate prepared by the California Air Resource Board (CARB).
+Our posterior emission for California is 2.1 (2.0 - 2.1) Tg a-1.
+This is a 33% increase from the state GHGI and a 32% increase from the independent estimate prepared by the California Air Resource Board (CARB).
 Relative to the CARB inventory, 78% of the inferred increase is attributable to livestock and 14% to oil and natural gas.
 We find good agreement with the sectoral partitioning in both the state GHGI and the CARB inventory.
 Livestock explain 54% of emissions in the posterior, 50% in the state GHGI, and 54% in the CARB inventory, while landfills explain 25%, 23%, and 21% of emissions, respectively.
 We find slightly smaller relative contributions from oil and natural gas, which is responsible for 11% of posterior emissions compared to 20% and 17% of state GHGI and the CARB inventory respectively.
 This partitioning differs from that found in Wecht et al. (2014), where 30% of emissions were attributed to livestock, 38% to landfills, and 22% to oil and natural gas.
 As above, the discrepancy could be due to temporal or seasonal differences, or from the coarser resolution (1/2° × 2/3°) of the CalNex inversion.

 We also compare our posterior emissions to other available state greenhouse gas inventories for the year closest to 2019 where the observing system provides a strong constraint (state averaging kernel sensitivity greater than 0.5).
 Of the inventories of Colorado, Iowa, Louisiana, and Pennsylvania, our posterior agrees only with Pennsylvania.
 However, we find a source shift from fossil fuels (from 73% in the prior and 76% in the inventory to 63% in the posterior) to landfills and livestock (from 25% in the prior to 34% in the posterior).
-The inventories of Iowa, and Louisiana are smaller than our posterior emissions.
-In Iowa, our prior estimate is only 4% smaller than the inventory value, but we find a 33% increase in emissions that is attributed to livestock (70%) and landfills (18%).
-The Louisiana inventory finds methane emissions half as small as our prior, and we find an additional 65% increase in emissions attributed to oil and natural gas (71%) and other sources, including rice (16%).
-The Colorado inventory is larger than our prior and posterior estimates by 44% and 65%, respectively, with oil and natural gas emissions more than twice as large as our prior.
+We find that the state inventory of Iowa is too low due to underestimate of livestock emissions, and the state inventory of Louisiana is too low due to underestimate of oil/gas and rice emissions.
+On the other hand, the Colorado state inventory is 65% higher than our posterior estimate mainly because oil and natural gas emissions are more than twice higher.

 3.4 Urban area emissions